 Update: This 2014 post emphasized “Entangling the Biological” as part of a series on teaching four fields Introduction to Anthropology.
 Please also see:

-- My current Introduction to Anthropology course outline is based on Through the Lens of Anthropology as Intro to Anthro 2020.
+- My 2020 Introduction to Anthropology course outline is based on Through the Lens of Anthropology as Intro to Anthro 2020.

-- For my final course based on Lavenda and Schultz, see Intro to Anthro 2018.
+- For a 2018 course based on the 4th edition of Lavenda and Schultz, see Intro to Anthro 2018.

 - The Anthropology 2017 and Anthropology 2016 versions of Introduction to Anthropology were based on the 3rd edition of Anthropology: What Does it Mean to be Human?

 For spring 2014, another round of Introduction to Anthropology.
 Another chance to figure out What is Anthropology?
 But most importantly, another attempt to introduce anthropology as a way of thinking about and living in the world.
 As I noted in my Cultural Anthropology 2013 update, I was excited to try teaching Lila Abu-Lughod’s book Do Muslim Women Need Saving?
 Abu-Lughod’s 2002 article has been on my must-teach list since it came out.
 It speaks to one of the most pressing issues of our time, the need to disaggregate the false images and blanket-statements about Muslims.
 The original article was written before Iraq, so the book should have been a much-welcome update.